zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 ##### Benefits of Referencing Container Group Profile

 - Container group profile is a separate resource from NGroups.
 Customers can create multiple NGroups that can refer to the same container group profile.
-This also guarantees consistency across all the NGroups that refer to a single container group profile and avoids duplication.
+It also guarantees consistency across all the NGroups that refer to a single container group profile and avoids duplication.

 - A single ACI CG could also be created from a CG profile.
 It allows us to rapidly move from prototype to production mode.

     Example: A customer creates a single CG using the CG profile.
 They work on this CG to get their container images working.
-Then they can create an NGroups using the same CG profile to massively scale out.
+Then they can create an NGroups using the same CG profile to massively scale-out.

-Here's a sample of an NGroup with managed identity and zones that refer to a container group profile and creates 3 container groups:
+Here's a sample of an NGroup with managed identity and zones that refer to a container group profile and creates three container groups:

 ```